-G7 - Biodiversity and Ecology Yes No N/A If 'No', justify

-Design proposals must :

-a) Provide connections between ecology habitats within and adjoining the site.

-b) Protect and enhance existing features of ecology and biodiversity value.

-c) Avoid the use of artificial grass.

-Design proposals should :

-a) Consider additional features that can support biodiversity and ecology such as rain gardens, green roofs/walls, swift bricks, bee bricks, bird boxes, insect hotels and hedgehog shelters.
+G7 - Biodiversity and Ecology Yes No N/A If 'No', justify Design proposals must : a) Provide connections between ecology habitats within and adjoining the site. b) Protect and enhance existing features of ecology and biodiversity value. c) Avoid the use of artificial grass.
+Design proposals should : a) Consider additional features that can support biodiversity and ecology such as rain gardens, green roofs/walls, swift bricks, bee bricks, bird boxes, insect hotels and hedgehog shelters.

-,

-G8 - Open Space Yes No N/A If 'No', justify

-Design proposals must :

-a) Create a high quality, connected network of open spaces.

-b) Respond positively to topography and existing site features and conditions.

-c) Face onto open spaces.

-d) Provide a variety of open space types

-that reflect historic forms.

-that reflect historic forms.e) Take a holistic approach to Biodiversity
+G8 - Open Space Yes No N/A If 'No', justify Design proposals must : a) Create a high quality, connected network of open spaces. b) Respond positively to topography and existing site features and conditions. c) Face onto open spaces. d) Provide a variety of open space types that reflect historic forms. e) Take a holistic approach to Biodiversity Net Gain. f) Make connections to the surrounding landscape and open spaces. g) Integrate SuDS features to create multifunctional spaces.

-C+H1 - 20-Minute Neighbourhoods Yes No N/A lf 'No', justify Design proposals must : a) Maximise the accessibility to existing local facilities and bus stops within walking and cycling catchments. b) Facilitate desire lines across the site. c) Provide direct, convenient and attractive walking and cycling links that maximise their catchments. d) Design local centres in major sites to enclose streets and spaces with active frontages, and include convenient cycle parking facilities. e) Integrate proposed bus services avoiding the need for turning facilities and ensuring that all new homes are within a reasonable catchment of bus stops.
+C+H1 - 20-Minute Neighbourhoods Yes No N/A If 'No', justify Design proposals must : a) Maximise the accessibility to existing local facilities and bus stops within walking and cycling catchments. b) Facilitate desire lines across the site. c) Provide direct, convenient and attractive walking and cycling links that maximise their catchments. d) Design local centres in major sites to enclose streets and spaces with active frontages, and include convenient cycle parking facilities. e) Integrate proposed bus services avoiding the need for turning facilities and ensuring that all new homes are within a reasonable catchment of bus stops.